slime343753-glitch/XEJIN/README.md

 - 🍓 Themed Menus (XEJIN aesthetic style)

 ---
-- 🕊️DONT FORGET TO CHANGE YOUR NUMBER IN ENV FILE
+- 🕊️DONT FORGET TO CHANGE YOUR NUMBER IN config.js FILE
 ## 📦 Install on Termux

 ```bash